txdyc/controlnet_playground/README.md

 To use the remodeller, copy the class from the article in Python, and then created a `main.py` file, or encapsulate in main block, as below:

 ```
+# Import our custom classes from this repo
+from controlnet.remodeller import ControlNetMLSD, ControlNetSegment

 if __name__=='__main__':
     prompt = 'living room with navy theme'
     img_path = 'images/house.jpeg'